Kostiantynivka: Russian invasion of Ukraine

 On 25 February 2024, Russian bombing destroyed Kostiantynivka's central railway station and damaged several dozen other buildings.

 On 9 August 2024, a supermarket and surrounding buildings in the city were destroyed by a Russian missile attack, killing 14 and injuring 43 others.

 On 26 August 2024, Ukraine declared mandatory evacuation of the city, as well as several other villages around the city.
 By 7 September 2024, the population was estimated to have decreased to 25,000.

 In May 2025, the Russian forces broke through Ukrainian defensive lines between the embattled Pokrovsk-Myrnohrad urban area and the city of Toretsk, occupying several settlements south-west of Kostiantynivka.
 According to UK Defence Intelligence, in the process, Russian forces highly likely cut the crucial supply highway H-32 (or T-0504), which connects Pokrovsk and Kostiantynivka.
 Ukrainian military observer Kostiantyn Mashovets claimed that the breakthrough measured a depth of more than 5 km, with a front width of close to 10 km.
 On 17 June 2025, Ukraine's Luhansk Operational Tactical Group claimed in a press release to have repelled a Russian force of 100 soldiers, 23 armored vehicles and 13 motorcycles near Kostiantynivka.
 They claimed that all the Russian personnel were killed, with 18 armored vehicles and all 13 motorcycles destroyed.
 Five armored vehicles were also damaged.

 On 19 August 2025, Russian forces claimed to have entered Kostiantynivka from the east, the head of the Kostyantynivka Military Administration Serhiy Horbunov stated that Russian forces conducted ten FAB-250 strikes against civilian infrastructure in Kostyantynivka, damaging residential and administration buildings and a school.
 On 21 August 2025, Governor of Donetsk Oblast, Vadym Filashkin, said that around 6,800 people remained in the city.
+In early November 2025, Russian forces broke through to the southern part of the city, and the battle of Kostiantynivka started.
+As fighting has intensified, civilian evacuations have been described as extremely difficult.

+In late November 2025, Russian president Vladimir Putin announced that "most of the town has been controlled by Russian army", but used a name of "Komsomolsk".
+As open-source analysts explained that it has been Russian practice since 2022 to use Soviet names for towns in Ukraine, but there was no such place named "Komsomolsk" anywhere near the front line, indicating that Putin must have referred to Kostiantynivka.
+By 3 July 2026, Russian forces captured the city according to the Ministry of Defence of the Russian Federation.
+Ukrainian sources denied it.